xnajasho/tp/docs/DeveloperGuide.md

 **Use Case 1 (UC1): Add a friend**

 **MSS**
-1. User requests to list friends
+1. User requests to list friends.
-2. FriendBook shows the list of friends
+2. FriendBook shows the list of friends.
-3. User requests to add a friend with given information
+3. User requests to add a friend with given information.
-4. FriendBook adds the friend and updates the list
+4. FriendBook adds the friend and updates the list.

-Use case ends
+    Use case ends.

 Extensions

 * 3a.
-The given information is invalid as it does not follow the correct syntax
+The given information is invalid as it does not follow the correct syntax.

     * 3a1.
-Friendbook shows an error message
+Friendbook shows an error message.

-      Use case resumes at step 2
+      Use case resumes at step 2.

 * 3b.
-The user input is already in the list
+The user input is already in the list.

 	* 3b1.
-FriendBook informs user that their input is already stored in the list
+FriendBook informs user that their input is already stored in the list.

-	  Use case resumes at step 2
+	  Use case resumes at step 2.

 **Use case 2 (UC2): Delete a person**

 **MSS**

-1. User requests to list persons
+1. User requests to list persons.
-2. FriendBook shows a list of persons
+2. FriendBook shows a list of persons.
-3. User requests to delete a specific person in the list
+3. User requests to delete a specific person in the list.
-4. FriendBook deletes the person
+4. FriendBook deletes the person.

     Use case ends.